You have got to try this Grilled Summer Pizza with Salami, Sweet Corn and Burrata. It’s

-Now, onto this killer Grilled Summer Pizza with Salami, Sweet Corn, and Burrata
+Grilled Summer Pizza with Salami, Sweet Corn and Burrata

-- Char-grilled sweet corn, chopped from the cob
+- 1 sweet corn chopped from the cob after grilling

-- Fresh cherry tomatoes, sliced and allowed to sit on a towel for 10 minutes
+- 1 quart cherry tomatoes sliced and allowed to sit on a towel for 10 minutes

 - Roll out your pizza dough on a well floured surface and allow the dough to sit if it isn’t stretching easily.